mikeheddes/mikeheddes-website/src/posts/settlers-of-the-galaxy/README.md

   <figcaption>Figure 1: The final submission by the Advanced Concept Team.</figcaption>
 </figure>

-I have used the data provided by JPL for the competition to simulate an approximation of our galaxy in WebGL.
+I have used the data provided by JPL for the competition to simulate an approximation of our galaxy using WebGL.
 The simulation includes 100,000 stars in various circular orbits around the center of the galaxy.

-## References
-[1] Jet Propulsion Laboratory, ‘Settlers of the Galaxy’, 2019.
-[Online].
-Available: https://gtocx.jpl.nasa.gov/gtocx/competition/.
-[Accessed: Dec 8, 2019].

-[2] Advanced Concepts Team, ‘Origins’.
-[Online].
-Available: https://sophia.estec.esa.int/gtoc_portal/?page_id=147.
-[Accessed: Dec 8, 2019].
+An interactive version of this simulation can be found on the [Settlers of the Galaxy playground page](/playground/gtocx-galaxy).
+The code for this animation can be found in my [GitHub repository](https://github.com/mikeheddes/mikeheddes-website/blob/master/src/pages/playground/gtocx-galaxy.js).